Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 On the other hand, AlmaLinux requires the Windows 11 system of GitBash and the C/C++ packages of Vidual Studio Community, and the related pip3 packages as well.
 It then requires largy memory sizes like 10-20 GB !
-However, the AlmaLinux-9 shows strange errors at one of the packages of pairlist before we should install "pip3 install genice".
+The AlmaLinux-9.3 showed strange errors at the packages of pairlist, which is corrected in AlmaLinux 9.6 by python-3.13.
-*) This point of pairlist has been fixed in AlmaLinux-9.6 with Python-3.13, and the program genice runs OK now.
+But, it shows strange errors by "pip3 install genice".

-We have noted that Debian-12 has no difficulty in compiling "pip3 install genice", not help of Windows' GitBash.
+We have noted that Debian-12 has no difficulty in compiling "pip3 install genice".

 ### Ab-initio Siesta ###